This week I needed an attitude adjustment after hiding under the covers last week.

 All Rights Reserved

-I came across a touching tribute to a feral cat named Rusty
+I came across a touching tribute to a feral cat named Rusty.

 I started donating to the National Wildlife Federation in his honor.